TERA: Self-Supervised Learning of Transformer Encoder Representation for Speech: Results

 \section{Results}

-In Section~\ref{ssec:exp_phone} and~\ref{ssec:exp_speaker}, we study the capability of our pre-trained model in encoding phonetic content and speaker identity, respetively.
-Then in Section~\ref{ssec:exp_asr}, we evaluate extracted speech representations with ASR models on LibriSpeech~\cite{librispeech}.
-In Section~\ref{ssec:compare_representation}, we compare TERA with approaches where ASR models are trained with frozen speech representations.
-In Section~\ref{ssec:compare_pretrain}, TERA is compared with approaches that fine-tune their pre-trained models.
-Furthermore, in Section~\ref{ssec:ablation}, we present the results of our ablation study.
-In Section~\ref{ssec:timit}, we demonstrate transferring TERA representations from one dataset to another by presenting ASR PER on TIMIT~\cite{timit}.
+In Section~\ref{ssec:exp_different_alterations}, we study the effect of applying different combinations of time, frequency, and magnitude alteration.
+In Section~\ref{ssec:exp_benchmark}, we compare TERA with recent self-supervised representation methods on downstream tasks.
+In Section~\ref{ssec:exp_analysis}, we study multiple aspects of the TERA pre-training process, including fine-tuning with downstream models, the amount of unlabeled data, the effect of pre-training on various features, various model sizes, and different masking policies.
+In Section~\ref{ssec:exp_asr_representation}, we compare TERA with approaches where we train ASR models on frozen speech representations.
+In Section~\ref{ssec:exp_asr_finetune}, TERA is compared with approaches that fine-tune their pre-trained models.
+In Section~\ref{ssec:exp_timit}, we demonstrate transferring TERA representations from one dataset to another by presenting ASR PER on TIMIT~\cite{timit}.